Cool rivers conservation film about Canterbury Rivers now showing in Christchurch New Zealand.

 They did an amazing job with their cameras, and I'm very pleased with the end result.

-Thank you to Rene at flytackle.co.nz for the excellent Sage rod and fishpond waist pack used in the filming.
+Thank you to Tore at www.flytackle.co.nz for the excellent Sage rod and fishpond waist pack used in the filming.

 Check it out!